ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ```
 The function `ints n` look as if building the infinite sequence
 $(n; n + 1; n + 2; n + 3;...)$.
 In reality, since there isn't an infinite
-amount of distinct values of type `int`, those sequences are not increasing,
+amount of distinct values of type `int`, those sequences don't increase.
-when reaching `max_int` the values will circle down to `min_int`.
+When reaching `max_int`, the values will circle down to `min_int`.
 They are
 ultimately periodic.

 The OCaml standard library contains a module on sequences called